 Upon completing the requirements for the Bachelor of Science in Electrical and Computer Engineering, students will demonstrate:

-1. An ability to apply knowledge of mathematics, science and engineering.
+A. An ability to apply knowledge of mathematics, science, and engineering.

-2. An ability to design and conduct experiments, as well as to analyze and interpret data
+B. An ability to design and conduct experiments, as well as to analyze and interpret data.

-3. An ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
+C. An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.

-8. The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context.
+H. The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.

-9. A recognition of the need for, and ability to engage in, life-long learning.
+I. A recognition of the need for, and an ability to engage in life-long learning.

-11. An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+K. An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.